awsdocs/amazon-eks-user-guide/doc_source/view-kubernetes-resources.md

 # View Kubernetes resources<a name="view-kubernetes-resources"></a>

-You can view details about the nodes and several types of Kubernetes workloads deployed to your cluster with the AWS Management Console\.
-You can't view these resources with the AWS CLI or [`eksctl`](eksctl.md)\.
+You can view the Kubernetes resources deployed to your cluster with the AWS Management Console\.
+You can't view Kubernetes resources with the AWS CLI or [`eksctl`](eksctl.md)\.
 To view Kubernetes resources using a command\-line tool, use [`kubectl`](install-kubectl.md)\.

 **Prerequisite**
-To view the **Overview** and **Workloads** tabs in the AWS Management Console, the user that you're signed into the AWS Management Console as, or the role that you switch to once you're signed in, must have specific IAM and Kubernetes permissions\.
+To view the **Overview** and **Resources** tabs in the AWS Management Console, the user that you're signed into the AWS Management Console as, or the role that you switch to once you're signed in, must have specific IAM and Kubernetes permissions\.
 For more information, see [Required permissions](#view-kubernetes-resources-permissions)\.

 **To view Kubernetes resources with the AWS Management Console**